genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 ```
 A>
 A>
-A>    Note that the following are more advanced questions.
 A>
 A>13.
+Note that this and the remaining questions are more advanced questions.
+A>.
 Create a Monte Carlo Simulation in which you simulate measurements from 8,793 genes for 24 samples, 12 cases and 12 controls.
 A>
 A>
     ```r